carderne/predictive-mapping-global-power/README.md

 # Issues
-- Need to see if works okay with pre-merged raster
 - Isolated networks
 - LV calc should take into account demand
-- Add 'debug?' parameter to noisy functions
-- Use LandScan/WorldPop for LV in developing countries
-- Explore snowy areas to see if affects liked Southern Alps
 - Filter based on slope/altitude?
 Pre-filter NTL, set higher cost, post-filter again
 - Post-filter oceans or split islands
 - Drop outside of 60deg N/S